Robert Duvall

 BirthdayJan 5, 1931

 BiographyRobert Selden Duvall (born January 5, 1931) is an American actor.
 With a career spanning seven decades, he is regarded as one of the greatest actors of all time.
-He is the recipient of an Academy Award, four Golden Globe Awards, a BAFTA Award, two Primetime Emmy Awards, and a Screen Actors Guild Award.
+He has received an Academy Award, a BAFTA Award, four Golden Globe Awards, two Primetime Emmy Awards, and a Screen Actors Guild Award.

 Duvall began his career on TV with minor roles in the 1960s on The Defenders, Playhouse 90 and Armstrong Circle Theatre.
 He made his Broadway debut in the play Wait Until Dark in 1966.
 He returned to the stage in David Mamet's play American Buffalo in 1977, earning a Drama Desk Award for Outstanding Actor in a Play nomination.
 He made his feature film acting debut portraying Boo Radley in To Kill a Mockingbird (1962).
 Other early roles include Captain Newman, M.D.
 (1963), Bullitt (1968), True Grit (1969), M*A*S*H (1970), THX 1138 (1971), Joe Kidd (1972), and Tomorrow (1972), the last of which was developed at the Actors Studio and is his personal favorite.